CoinMonkey/bitmonk-daemon/MN-INSTALL-GUIDE.md

   - Open windows wallet
   - Make new transaction with 250000 BMO amount (this is transaction to yourself or from another wallet)
   - Wait 15 minutes
-  - Go to console tab and type 2 commands
+  - Go to the console tab and type 2 commands:

   ```
   masternode genkey